Annuity Payout Calculator

 What does this estimate leave out?

-This is a simplified fixed-rate drawdown.
-It does not include insurance company pricing, guarantees, fees, surrender charges, taxes, riders, inflation adjustments, or contract terms.
-Real finance decisions can also depend on fees, timing, local rules, credit details, and provider-specific terms.
+This is simplified fixed-rate payout math.
+It does not include insurance company pricing, lifetime income guarantees, mortality assumptions, fees, surrender charges, taxes, riders, inflation adjustments, market value adjustments, or contract terms.
+Use the insurer quote, contract, state insurance materials, tax guidance, and a qualified professional for actual annuity pricing, guarantees, fees, and withdrawal rules.

 Does the site save my finance inputs?